-PART A - to be comple PART A - to be completed by the parent Full name of child Date of Birth Please tick box if it descr ribes your child's circumstances.
-Criterion 3 Priority will next be given to children who are Baptised Catholic.
-6 Criterion 5 Priority will next be given to children of other Christian denominations 8 whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths 9 whose membership is evidenced by a religious leader.
-8 I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
+ruii ii larrie of Criliu Date of Birth Pleas e tick box if it describe es your child's circumstances.
+I Criterion 3 Priority will next be given to children who are Baptised Catholic.
+6 Criterion 5 Priority will next be given to children of other Christian denominations 9 whose membership is evidenced by a minister of religion. Ī Criterion 6 Priority will next be given to children of other faiths 10 whose membership is evidenced by a religious leader.
+8 ı I attach a copy of the Baptismal Certificate or a Certificate of Dedication.